Articles | Posted by Julie Z on 04/20/2011

 When Zainab Salbi started Women for Women International, an organization that provides women survivors of war and other conflicts with tools and resources to move from crisis and poverty to stability and self-sufficiency, she was 23 years old.
 She had left her entire family behind in Iraq only a few years before, bringing with her to America only $400.
 16 years later, her organization has raised almost 80 million dollars, helped over 200,000 women and impacted over a million children’s lives.

 Salbi’s own experience with the Iran-Iraq war inspired her to help all women dealing with the aftermath of war, in order to achieve the greater goal of promoting viable civil societies worldwide, changing the world one woman at a time.
-And truly, her experience with war affected her …
+And truly, her experience with war …

 Articles | Posted by Julie Z on 06/14/2010